yochannah/carpentries.org/pages/membership.md

 total cost for University A's membership is ( $500 x 30 ) + ( $450 x 20 ) - ( $5,000 x 2) = $14,000 USD.

 University B supports a Regional Coordinator and wants to train 20 Instructors.
-Because University B does not support any Instructor Trainers, they will use The Carpentries centrally-organised Instructor Training.
+Because University B does not support any Instructor Trainers, they will use The Carpentries Centrally-Organised Instructor Training.
 The total cost for University B's membership is ( $1000 x 15 ) + ( $900 x 5 ) -
 $10,000 = $9,500 USD.

 [Please reach out to us](mailto:membership@carpentries.org) for assistance in designing a Platinum membership that best serves your team's needs.